Katya0208/Sirius_project/README.md

 In this project, the deep learning neural network was employed to implement this algorithm.
 An artificial neuron functions similarly to a real neuron: each neuron in the hidden layer has a value ranging from 0 to 1.
 Neurons receive input values from previous neurons, sum them, and multiply them by weights.
 To determine the optimal weights and minimize errors, the neural network needs to be trained on a large amount of input data.

-### Goals and Objectives:
+### Goal:

-Goal: To create an optimized neural network that accurately predicts the quality of organoid differentiation in the early stages of development.
+To create an optimized neural network that accurately predicts the quality of organoid differentiation in the early stages of development.

 ### Objectives: